Graph Homomorphisms for Quantum Players: Quantum Parameters

 The above definitions of quantum clique and independence numbers are different from those given in \cite{Beigi} and \cite{Winter}.
 The quantum clique number of \cite{Beigi} and the various independence numbers of \cite{Winter} are defined in terms of the amount of quantum or classical information one can send over a quantum channel, and are therefore more analogous to capacities than our notion of quantum independence number.

 It is known that there exist graphs $X$ such that $\chi_q(X) < \chi(X)$ \cite{Avis,qchrom,qchrom-aqis,SS12,MSS}; we will see that there can also be (large) separations between $\alpha(X)$ and $\alpha_q(X)$ (and thus between $\omega(X)$ and $\omega_q(X)$).
-We are not currently aware of any graphs with a separation between $\og(X)$ and $\og_q(X)$.
-Theorem~\ref{thetapreserved} along with the known values of $\bartheta(C_n)$ can be used to show that for odd $m$ and $n$, $C_n \qarrow C_m$ if and only if $C_n \rightarrow C_m$ (i.e. $m \le n$).
-However, this does not preclude the existence of separations between odd girth and quantum odd girth.
+In contrast to these separations, we will show in Section~\ref{sec:oddgirth} that quantum odd girth is always equal to odd girth.